davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/security.md

-Spring Boot for {pivotal-gemfire-name} handles the rest.
+Spring Boot for VMware GemFire handles the rest.